pythoro/npsolve/docs/source/quickstart.rst

 First, setup some classes that you want to do calculations with.
-We do this by using the :meth:`add_var` method to setup variables and their initial values.
+We do this by using the :meth:`~core.Partial.add_var` method to setup variables and their initial values.

 ::